Feature Flags: From Concept to Cultural Revolution

 }

 But, turning a feature flag on is only half the story.
-It's equally important that—at any moment—a feature flag can be turned off.
-Which means that, should we need to (in case of emergency), we can instantly disable the feature flag:
+It's equally important that a feature flag can be turned off.
+Which means that, should we need to in the case of emergency, we can instantly disable the feature flag settings:

 Which will immediately revert the application's control flow back to its previous state: